kayaaicom/Mnemonic-Phrase-to-Hexadecimal-Entropy-Converter-Kaya-AI/README.md

 Please use this tool responsibly.
 Always remember to keep your mnemonic phrases and private keys secure.

 Kaya AI is not responsible for any lost or stolen funds.
 Always triple-check your information and use hardware wallets for the best security.

+All tools and information contained herein are presented or made available for the sole purpose of securing legal remedies.
+I do not undertake any illegal action on your part.
+FOR PURELY EDUCATIONAL PURPOSES.